Silent Hill 2 (2024 video game): Plot

 James arrives in Silent Hill after receiving a letter from his wife Mary, who died three years earlier from a degenerative disease.
 He meets Angela and dismisses her warning that the town is dangerous, but finds it inhabited by inhuman creatures, and himself stalked by an indestructible monster, Pyramid Head.

 At Toluca Lake, where James believes Mary is waiting for him, he meets Maria, who resembles Mary, but has a more assertive and flirtatious personality.
 Maria helps James search for Mary, coming across Eddie and Laura in a cinema, but Laura runs away from James.
 Finding herself inexplicably worried about Laura's safety, Maria insists on following her to the hospital, but falls ill soon after arriving.
-James finds Laura, who tells him that she befriended Mary a year earlier while they were hospitalised, but she locks James in a room and runs away when he does not believe her.
+James finds Laura, who tells him that she befriended Mary a year earlier while they were hospitalized, but she locks James in a room and runs away when he does not believe her.
 James and a recovered Maria are ambushed by Pyramid Head, who kills Maria; a despondent James escapes.
 He traverses a decrepit prison, where he rescues Angela from a monster representing her father, whom she killed after enduring years of his sexual abuse.
 Despite James's help, Angela accuses him of not wanting the ailing Mary around.

 James enters a labyrinth where he finds Maria alive and unharmed behind impassable bars.
 She expresses disbelief at her apparent death and recounts Mary's memories, including James forgetting a videotape at the Lakeview Hotel during their last vacation.
 Maria encourages the confused James to find a way to free her, offering to be anything he wants her to be.
 On his return, however, he finds Maria dead, disfigured in the same way Mary was by the disease.
 After leaving the labyrinth, James confronts Eddie, who believes he has been killing people who mocked him.
 Eddie gleefully admits to maiming a bully and killing a dog before arriving in Silent Hill.
 Assuming James is also mocking him, Eddie attacks, forcing James to reluctantly kill him in self-defense.